Proven safety and patient tolerability profile1

-Clinical trials have proven the safety of NeuroStar TMS Therapy® in the treatment of patients with major depressive disorder and who have had an inadequate response to initial antidepressant medication.
+Clinical trials have proven the safety of NeuroStar TMS Therapy in the treatment of patients with major depressive disorder and who have had an inadequate response to prior antidepressant medication.

-Less than 5% of patients discontinued treatment with NeuroStar TMS Therapy due to adverse events.
+Established safety profile and treatment adherence with less than 5% discontinuation rate with NeuroStar TMS Therapy due to adverse events.11

 Treatment with NeuroStar TMS Therapy caused few side effects and was generally well tolerated by patients.1

 - The most common side effect reported during clinical trials was pain or discomfort at or near the treatment site11

 - Side effects are generally mild to moderate and do not occur for most patients after the first week of treatment11